isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 **1. Structured Reading Programme (SRP)**

 This is a P1-P5 school-based curriculum aimed at promoting the love for reading among the pupils.
 P1-5 pupils will read a total of 50-60 age-appropriate Readers throughout their years in the school.
 CL teachers will set aside time during curriculum to guide pupils in the reading and appreciation of stories.
-To promote the love for reading among our young learners at P1 & P2, the use of the e-reading portal (Dudutown) was implemented in 2022.
+To promote the love for reading among our young learners at P1 &amp; P2, the use of the e-reading portal (Dudutown) was implemented in 2022.
 The young learners are more motivated to read the e-books and watch the videos using the platform.
-Under the Reading Passport Programme, parents are also strongly encouraged to read together with their P1 & P2 children and complete the activities such as bookmark making and reflection log.
+Under the Reading Passport Programme, parents are also strongly encouraged to read together with their P1 &amp; P2 children and complete the activities such as bookmark making and reflection log.
 Through all these activities, we hope to cultivate the love for reading among our pupils!